Formula Reference

 How I used the Pakistan GPA Calculator to help a student understand his CGPA before applying for a scholarship

-In March 2026, I was working with a final-year engineering student at a Pakistani university who was preparing to apply for a fully-funded master's scholarship.
+A final-year engineering student at a Pakistani university, preparing to apply for a fully-funded master's scholarship, brought his transcript to me earlier this year for a second look.
 The scholarship required a minimum CGPA of 3.0 on the HEC 4.0 scale.
 He had been calculating his GPA by hand using an old university printout that listed percentages for each course but no letter grades, and his estimate came out to 2.91, which led him to believe he was ineligible.
 When I entered his seven semesters of percentage scores into this calculator using percentage mode, the grade conversions used the correct HEC thresholds rather than the rounded approximations he had been applying manually.

 The key discrepancy was in a third-semester course where he had scored 74.8 percent.
 He had rounded this down to a B (3.0), but the HEC scale correctly assigns B+ (3.3) to scores from 75.0 and above, and his university's transcript showed 75 percent after rounding to the nearest whole number for the official record.
 With that corrected entry alongside his cumulative prior credit hours from earlier semesters, his CGPA came out to 3.04.
 According to the HEC Pakistan scholarship eligibility guidance, a CGPA of 3.0 or above meets the threshold for most national merit scholarships.
 He submitted his application with the corrected CGPA.